How Much Does it Cost to Hire a Gym Cleaning Service: Everything Owners Need To Know About Fitness Center Cleaning

 Of course, cleanliness is more than the gym looking good.
 Damp, humid conditions create an ideal breeding ground for lots of nasty things.
 Your customers come to you to improve their health, not ruin it.
 Not to mention your staff; a clean facility cuts down on sick days.

-A poorly maintained fitness center leads to a wide variety of illnesses and health issues, from the relatively mild case of athlete's foot to outbreaks of flu.
+A poorly maintained fitness center leads to a wide variety of illnesses and health issues, from the relatively mild case of athlete's foot, MRSA to outbreaks of flu.
 Of course, don't brush off those athlete's foot cases.
 The fungus causing that, called dermatophyte, causes a wide variety of fungal infections, and transfers from person to person easily, through any contact with bodily fluid.

 The Benefits of Outsourcing Your Cleaning Duties